-(a) Any post-offer intention statement made by a party to an offer must be:

-(i) an accurate statement of that party's intention at the time that it is made; and

-(ii) made on reasonable grounds.

-(b) If a party to an offer has made a post-offer intention statement and, during the period of 12 months from the date on which the offer period ended, or such other period of time as was specified in the statement, that party decides either:
+- (a) Any post-offer intention statement made by a party to an offer must be: - (i) an accurate statement of that party's intention at the time that it is made: and - (ii) made on reasonable grounds. - (b) If a party to an offer has made a post-offer intention statement and, during the period of 12 months from the date on which the offer period ended, or such other period of time as was specified in the statement, that party decides either: - (i) to take a course of action different from its stated intentions; or - (ii) not to take a course of action which it had stated it intended to take.

-(i) to take a course of action different from its stated intentions; or it must consult the Panel.
+it must consult the Panel.
 Except with the consent of the Panel, if such a course of action is then taken or not taken (as appropriate), the party must promptly make an announcement describing the course of action it has taken, or not taken, and explaining its reasons for taking, or not taking, that course of action (as appropriate).